Skip to main content

 Medical letters May help charity review Doctor note before surgery or cancer care

 OHP dental plan script: “Hello, I have OHP and need an adult dentist.
-I have ____ as my dental problem.
+My dental problem is ____.
 Can you give me three dentists near my ZIP code who are taking new adult OHP patients?
 If none are open, what is the urgent care option?”

 Clinic cost script: “Hello, I am a senior on a fixed income.
 I need help with ____.
 Do you accept OHP or offer a sliding fee?
 Are you taking new adult dental patients?
 Can you give me a cost range before I come in?”

 211 or ADRC script: “Hello, I am an older Oregon resident and need low-cost dental care.
 My ZIP code is ____.
-I need help with ____.
-Can you give me clinics, ride help, and benefits screening options near me?”
+Can you give me dental clinics, ride help, and benefits screening options near me?”

-• Waiting too long with swelling: swelling with fever or trouble swallowing can become dangerous.
+• Waiting with swelling: swelling with fever or trouble swallowing can be dangerous.

 • Assuming Medicare pays: Original Medicare usually does not pay for routine dental care.

 • Asking only for implants: many programs do not cover implants.
-Ask what treatment will help you eat and stop pain.
+Ask what will stop pain and help you chew.

-• Skipping OHP because of age: Oregon says some adults with Medicare may still qualify for OHP help.
+• Skipping OHP because of age: some adults with Medicare can still qualify for OHP-related help.

-• Ignoring letters: OHP denial and appeal letters have deadlines.
+• Ignoring letters: denial and appeal letters have deadlines.

 • Ask the clinic for a written treatment plan with urgent care first.

-• Ask if a less costly treatment can stop pain now and delay other work.
+• Ask whether a lower-cost treatment can stop pain now.

-• Ask whether dentures, repairs, or extractions are covered before implants.
+• Ask if dentures, repairs, or extractions are covered before implants.

-• Call 211 for local food, utility, and transportation help.
+• Call 211info for food, utility, transportation, and local clinic referrals.

 Resumen en español